RatseerOfRattesse/COAWiki/docs/Story/Mainline Story/Advent of the Haelborne.md

 “This is supremely stupid,” I grumbled, panning my eyes across the trees.

-“Ahh, it’s FINE!”
+“Ahh, it’s fine!”
 Bia replied, glancing down.
 “The monsters here aren’t even that high level.
 They’re only tier… what, thirteen?”

 I stared back with glaring intensity.
 Bia could be an asshole, and it looked like she was about to start one of her episodes.